Harshhrp2511/Portfolio/README.md

-# Simple Portfolio using HTMLS, CSS and Javascript
+# Simple Portfolio using HTML, CSS and Javascript